Venue:

 Equipment

-We will be communicating with Battle Creek MYXC families via email.
-We need valid emails for all.
-When you register please include a contact e-mail address.
-You would be contacted for the following reasons:
+We will be communicating via email.
+When you register please include an accurate contact e-mail address.
+You will be contacted for the following reasons:

-2. To let you know if we have to shift the time we are meeting because of weather or event at Battle Creek.
+• To let you know if we have to cancel or shift the meeting time.

-4. To be given periodic updates with news and information about the Battle Creek ski club.
+• To be given periodic updates with news and information about the ski club.

 Need to contact us?
 Email us at battlecreek.satuday@myxc.org